couchbaselabs/dcp-documentation/transport-spec.md

 ###Streams

 Stream can be used in order to request a sequence of data from a given VBucket.
-A stream is created by sending the stream request message that has been defined above.
-Below we define the packets that can may be received by the consumer after a stream has been created successfully.

-#####Stream Message Types

-* Snapshot Start (0x01)
-* Snapshot End (0x02)
-* Mutation (0x03)
-* Deletion (0x04)
-* Expiration (0x05)
-* Flush (0x06)

 After a stream has been successfully created the first packet that is seen by the client will be a stream start message.
 This packet structure is defined below.

     UPR Stream Start Message